CPNV-ES-BI1-RIA2-ETL-INTERNAL-SOURCE/INTERNAL-SOURCE-TRANSFORM/README.md

 ```

 ### General Architecture
-The project is divided into four parts: CommonInterfaces, BusinessTransformer, DocumentParser, and RestAPI.
+The project is divided into three parts: BusinessTransformer, DocumentParser, and RestAPI.
 Here is the dependency graph (exported image of astah uml) of the project:

 ![Dependency graph](Doc/UMLExports/PackageDependencies.png)